asiman161/easy_tests_python/README.md

 15) cd ~/%project_folder%/backend
 16) open browser on http://localhost:8000

-This project in the initial stage and doesn't have api for frontend.
+This project in the initial stage and doesn't have full api for frontend.

 You can see this project on https://easy-tests.herokuapp.com and https://github.com/asiman161/easy-tests